Top Spots for a Romantic Date in Minneapolis

 - Tattersall Distilling: Into craft spirits?
 Head to the local source and dive into one of the essential elements of Minneapolis cocktail culture with a distillery tour or tasting, then relax with a cocktail in the sprawling industrial Northeast Minneapolis space.
 Don’t want to leave for dinner?
 Stick around for some nosh with a rotating calendar of visiting food trucks, from The Big Red Wagon’s pulled pork sandwiches to Simply Steve’s carnitas tacos.

 - Sonder Shaker: Craft cocktails don’t need to be pretentious, as proven by the silly names and creative combos on the drink menu at this cozy Northeast Minneapolis date night gem.
 The seasonally shifting, extra-clever cocktails are loaded up with house-made bitters and infusions that capture the taste of the place with a sense of humor.
-(Local tip: head in on a Wednesday for all-day happy hour—and be sure to try the fried cauliflower.)
+(Local tip: head in on a Wednesday for a date night special—2 drinks, 1 shareable appetizer, 2 entrees and dessert for $75.)

 Best for a Post-Dinner Outing

 - Nightingale: Keep the conversation flowing after the plates have been cleared by sauntering over to this husband-and-wife owned, local-ingredient focused Uptown gastropub.
-You’ll find happy hour specials every day from 11pm-1am, including $20 bottles of wine and unexpectedly upscale treats like Duck Pastrami Reubens and Smoked Chicken Liver Pate with Bacon Marmalade.
-Mocktails are also a steal at $4, including the sunset-hued Panama Red with orange juice, rose, and hibiscus.
-(This spot is also ideal for casual late-night first dates, as the full kitchen menu is available until 1am!)
+You’ll find weekly specials every day, including half priced bottles of wine on Mondays and unexpectedly upscale treats like Duck Pastrami Reubens and Smoked Chicken Liver Pate with Bacon Marmalade.
+(This spot is also ideal for casual late-night first dates, as the full kitchen menu is available until 12am!).

 - Troubadour Wine Bar: If you fancy a glass of wine over a highball, this cozy, romantic bar serves up an incredibly well curated selection of unique wines from around the world paired with comfortable chairs and couches, plus live music every single night.
 It’s the kind of intimate, friendly place you’ll never want to leave.
 Local tip: check out the outdoor patio in the warmer months.